linneawolniewicz/gwish-outreach/README.md

 The lunar workshop leads students through the process of aging areas of the moon by counting craters.

+Note: there are two requirements.txt files, one for the exoplanet workshop and one for the lunar workshop.
+To launch a workshop through binder, rename the one of interest to "requirements.txt" before launching the binder.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/linneawolniewicz/gwish-outreach/HEAD)

-Linnea: craterpy requires numpy >= 2.2.3, but lightkruev requires numpy >= 1.23.0.
-I'm not sure how to resolve this.
-Maybe I need two environments- one for lunar workshop and one for the exoplanet workshop?
-TODO!